-If you are moving from a detached home into a condominiums there are some specific things to consider when you are looking for a home.
+If you are moving from a detached home into a condominium there are some specific things to consider when you are looking for a home.

 Place value on storage space.
 If you are accustomed to having loads of space to store things, that is going to be one of the first things to go when you downsize to a condo.
 Make sure that your new home has enough space for you, either in the unit, with a storage locker, or both.

 What sort of amenities do you desire?
-Make sure that your building is not only well-located to area amenities that you want, but make sure that your on-site amenities will provide you with the lifestyle that you seek when you are downsizing.
+Make sure that your building is well-located in proximity to community amenities that you use frequently (think preferred grocery stores, pharmacies, vets, etc.) But don't forget about on-site amenities!
+Make sure that the building will provide you with the lifestyle that you seeking for the next chapter of your domestic life.